hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 **Query 05: Average number of transactions per user that made a purchase in July 2017**

+*Purpose*: Measure customer loyalty and repeat purchase behavior.
+It is the basis for designing customer retention, upsell, and loyalty programs

 ```sql
 select
     format_date("%Y%m",parse_date("%Y%m%d",date)) as month,